superhero1/ffritz/README-6591.md

         -r--r--r-- 1 felix osboxes  2335056 Apr 13 07:36 part_08_ARM_KERNEL.bin
         -rw-r--r-- 1 felix osboxes 17981440 Apr 13 07:37 part_09_ARM_ROOTFS.bin

+    If you have an existing update image you want to install, you can extract these bin files from it using the uimg tool.
+For example:

+        make -C src/uimg
+        tar xf FRITZ.Box_6591_Cable-07.19-80492-Labor.image ./var/firmware-update.uimg
+        src/uimg/uimg -u -n part ./var/firmware-update.uimg

 2. Repower the box and connect via ftp client after ca. 5 seconds:

         ffritz/tmp/uimage$ ftp 192.168.178.1

     user/password is adam2/adam2

 3. Configure ftp (binary/pasive)

         bin
         quote MEDIA FLSH
         passive

 4. Determine the current boot partition set:

         quote GETENV linux_fs_start

     This will provide the currently active partition set (0 or 1).
 We always want to write the one which is not active, and switch to it afterwards.

     The next steps, if done wrong, can overwrite the eMMC in a way that the box can no longer start!
     The write operations (especially part_03_ATOM_ROOTFS.bin) take some minutes, so be patient.

     To write and switch to partition set I=0 (if linux_fs_start = 1):

         put part_03_ATOM_ROOTFS.bin mtd0
         put part_02_ATOM_KERNEL.bin mtd1